kolanuts/wonderful-maple-67181/src/pages/portfolio/project-5.md

-      Three have been used in the podcast, and the Gregorian chanting one they liked so much, they used it twice.
+      Three have been used in the podcast, and the Gregorian chanting one they liked so much, they used it in two different episodes.
   - type: text_section
     content: >-
       <iframe width="100%" height="166" scrolling="no" frameborder="no"